-- 6. As with all healthcare regulators, the overarching objective of the General Osteopathic Council is the protection of the public.
-This involves protecting, promoting and maintaining the health, safety and wellbeing of the public; the promotion and maintenance of public confidence in the profession of osteopathy; and promoting and maintaining proper professional standards and conduct for members of the profession3. - 7.
+- 5. As with all healthcare regulators, the overarching objective of the General Osteopathic Council is the protection of the public.
+This involves protecting, promoting and maintaining the health, safety and wellbeing of the public; the promotion and maintenance of public confidence in the profession of osteopathy; and promoting and maintaining proper professional standards and conduct for members of the profession3. - 6.
 In the United Kingdom the title 'osteopath' is protected by law.
-It is a criminal offence, liable to prosecution, for anyone to claim to be an osteopath unless they are on the public Register maintained by the General Osteopathic Council. - 8.
-We work with the public and the osteopathic profession to promote patient safety by setting and monitoring standards of osteopathic practice and conduct, by assuring the quality of osteopathic education, and by ensuring that registered osteopaths undertake continuing professional development. - 9.
+It is a criminal offence, liable to prosecution, for anyone to claim to be an osteopath unless they are on the public Register maintained by the General Osteopathic Council. - 7.
+We work with the public and the osteopathic profession to promote patient safety by setting and monitoring standards of osteopathic practice and conduct, by assuring the quality of osteopathic education, and by ensuring that registered osteopaths undertake continuing professional development. - 8.
 We also help patients who have concerns or complaints about an osteopath.
-The GOsC has the power to restrict registration or remove from the Register any osteopath who we judge to be unfit to practise. - 10.
-The GOsC recognises osteopathic education and training courses in institutions that meet our standards.
+The General Osteopathic Council has the power to restrict registration or remove from the Register any osteopath who we judge to be unfit to practise. - 9.
+The General Osteopathic Council recognises osteopathic education and training courses in providers that meet our standards.
 Students who successfully complete such programmes are awarded a recognised qualification.
-Determining who should receive a recognised qualification is an important responsibility for all osteopathic educational institutions, a duty which is considered further in Section 4 of this guidance.
-A recognised qualification is confirmation that the holder is capable of practising, without supervision, to the standards published in our Osteopathic Practice Standards. - 11.
+Determining who should receive a recognised qualification is an important responsibility for all osteopathic educational providers, a duty which is considered further in Section 4 of this guidance.
+A recognised qualification is confirmation that the holder is capable of practising, without supervision, to the standards published in our Osteopathic Practice Standards4. - 10.
 A recognised qualification confers eligibility to register as an osteopath, subject to satisfying character and health requirements, paying the prescribed fee, and having in place professional indemnity insurance before beginning in practice.
-The GOsC will not normally look behind the qualification we rely on osteopathic educational institutions to ensure that recognised qualifications are awarded only to students who have satisfied all our standards.
+The General Osteopathic Council will not normally look behind the qualification we rely on osteopathic educational providers to ensure that recognised qualifications are awarded only to students who have satisfied all our standards. - 11.
+When applying to join the Register, an applicant must submit a health reference from a doctor who has known them for four years or has access to their health records of the past four years.
+The 'good health'5 requirement means that